 The COVID-19 pandemic has been a major disruptor across the globe, with many countries instituting lockdowns and stay-at-home orders.
-While most industries are reeling from the impacts of this once in a century event, the tech industry is already identifying the opportunities that lurk beneath the surface of all the suffering.
+While most industries are reeling from the impacts of this once-in-a-century event, the tech industry is already identifying the opportunities that lurk beneath the surface of all the suffering.

 Indeed, the tech industry goes through major disruptions every few years, making it uniquely positioned to make the most of the new realities in the wake of the coronavirus.

-In this podcast, Tobias Schlottke interviews Prof. Sebastian Thrun, a Stanford professor, founder of Google X, co-founder of Udacity, and the CEO of Kitty Hawk Corporation.
+In this podcast, Tobias Schlottke interviews Prof. Sebastian Thrun, a Stanford professor, founder of Google X, co-founder of Udacity, and CEO of Kitty Hawk Corporation.
 They discuss how COVID-19 has disrupted the way we learn requiring a shift from what Prof. Thrun calls “the 18th-century methods” that are still employed in regular classrooms.

 “Whatever your thought would happen in the next two years happens the next quarter.
 And really sharp CEOs—from Bosch to BMW and many others—have realized this is the time to push innovation and digitization inside their own companies,” Prof. Thrun says.